vitalishapovalov/jest-decorated/docs/core/Spy.md

 The same as `jest.spyOn()`.

-Will be cleared after each test.
+Will be cleared `afterEach` test.

-Will be restored after describe suite.
+Will be restored `afterAll` tests in suite.

 Spy will become accessible inside class methods via `this.annotatedPropertyName`.